Parallel Decoding of Binary Linear Block Codes via Equivalent Polar Transformation Class: Introduction

+This has motivated the design of the parameterized universal BLBC decoding framework~\cite{lin2020unidec}.
+The authors embed arbitrary BLBCs in polar subcodes with dynamic frozen constraints~\cite{trifonov2013df}, enabling polar decoding for general BLBCs.
+Subsequently~\cite{lin2025unidec}, the authors extended the framework to BLBCs of arbitrary code lengths.
+This line of work has also been extended to U-UV codes~\cite{chenli2025U_UV} and non-binary codes~\cite{chenli2025nonbin}.
+However, as these extensions rely on SCL decoding, they remain inheritantly sequential and the parallelizations remain unexplored.

+{ Several automorphism ensemble decoding (AED) schemes have been developed for specific code families to enable parallel soft-decision decoding, including methods for Reed-Muller codes~\cite{geiselhart2021RM_AED}, polar codes~\cite{mondelli2014polar_RM,geiselhart2021Aut_polar,kamenev2019perm_polar}, and extended BCH (eBCH) codes~\cite{han2025eBCH_RM}. } In contrast, classical uses of automorphisms in algebraic coding theory, such as MacWilliams' permutation decoding~\cite{macwilliams1964perm}, were confined to hard-decision error shifting and did not provide soft-decision diversity.

+Thus, existing parallel soft-decision decoding schemes remain {\it code-family-dependent} and rely on problem-specific constructions.
+To address this, we proposed \textit{polar ensemble decoding} ($\pod$) based on the polar transformation framework~\cite{lin2020unidec}.

+By applying the automorphism group to the \textit{transformation parameter} rather than the codeword space, we obtain equivalent polar transformations with a \textit{shared polar subcode structure} yet provide decoding diversity under SC-style decoding.
+This enables parallelism with flexible tradeoffs among latency, complexity, and performance.
+We further analyze the LTA-type transformations within an equivalence class and derive a probabilistic bound showing that uniformly sampled elements are unlikely to exhibit LTA-type SC-invariant redundancy.
+Simulation results on eBCH and extended Golay codes demonstrate the near maximum-likelihood performance of our proposed $\pod$ framework, while significantly reducing decoding latency compared with SCL decoding.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} reviews background of polar codes, polar subcodes, and polar transformations of BLBCs~\cite{lin2020unidec}.
-Section~\ref{sec:POD} characterizes automorphism orbits of polar subcodes and introduces the proposed universal parallel decoding framework.
-Section~\ref{sec:implement} presents an efficient orbit construction, with simulation results and conclusions presented in Sections~\ref{sec:simulation} and~\ref{sec:conclude}, respectively.
+Section~\ref{sec:background} reviews polar codes, polar subcodes, and polar transformations of BLBCs~\cite{lin2020unidec}.
+Section~\ref{sec:POD} characterizes the algebraic properties of polar transformation, which allow us to identify the equivalent classes of the polar transformation and analyze the LTA-type SC-invariant transforms.
+Simulation results and conclusions are presented in Sections~\ref{sec:simulation} and~\ref{sec:conclude}, respectively.